Azure/azure-sdk-for-js/documentation/writing_tests.md

 To explore how to write these files, we recommend going through the guide: [Creating live tests](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/48/Create-a-new-Live-Test-pipeline?anchor=creating-live-tests).

-### Activating the pipeline
+### Activating test pipelines

 When adding a new client to our repository, you must report to the _Engineering Systems_ team what client are you adding.
 They will make sure that the pipelines are running for your project, though you can take more time to finish up your live test setup.
 After following up with them, once you've merged your tests' code and the configuration files needed, the pipelines will be almost ready to run these test.
 The next step is to adjust them to send the correct information to your tests.

+Test pipelines will send environment variables for your tests, and will make other distinctions between tests that are supposed to verify the integrity of the package, or tests that will check if the code is correct against live resources as a last measure before releasing the package (either for nightly builds or for manual releases).
+To specify which one you want to run, you must pick one of the following variable groups:

+- `Secrets for Resource Provisioner`: Use this to allow your builds to send the information necessary to run tests on your pull requests.
+- `Release Secrets for GitHub`: Use this to allow your builds to release your packages.
+This is used for CI pipelines like `js - eventhub` or `js - keyvault`.

-Go to https://dev.azure.com/azure-sdk/ and look for the `internal` builds that have been configured to target your project, then:
+To add any of these groups, you must go to https://dev.azure.com/azure-sdk/ and look for the builds that have been configured to target your project, then:

 - Click the pipeline you want to test on PR.
 - Press the "Edit" button at the top right corner.